Role of the Lieutenant-Governor

 Professor James Angus AO FAA FAHMS (Hon) BSc, PhD (U Syd)

-In 2003 Professor Angus was awarded the Centenary Medal for services to pharmacology and the community.
+In 2003 the Lieutenant-Governor was awarded the Centenary Medal for services to pharmacology and the community.
 In 2010 he was appointed as an Officer of the Order of Australia for distinguished services to biomedical research, particularly in the fields of pharmacology and cardiovascular disease, as a leading academic and medical educator, and as a contributor to a range of advisory boards and professional organisations both nationally and internationally.